aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 ### 1.2 BM25

-BM25 is a probabilistic ranking function that addresses some limitations of TF-IDF, particularly it incorporates term frequency and lenght normalization.
-BM25 was created as a result of experiments on variations of the probabilistic model.

-**BM25 Formula:**
+BM25 is a probabilistic ranking function that improves upon TF-IDF in two key ways.
+First, it implements term frequency saturation, meaning that as a term appears more frequently in a document, each additional occurrence contributes less to the relevance score.
+This prevents documents from being over-rewarded simply because they repeat query terms many times, which is more realistic than TF-IDF's roughly linear relationship between term frequency and score.
+Second, BM25 uses tunable parameters to balance document length normalization, avoiding TF-IDF's tendency to over-penalize longer documents.
+These improvements make BM25 particularly effective for collections with documents of varying lengths, as it allows longer documents with detailed descriptions to rank appropriately without being unfairly penalized, while also preventing keyword-stuffed documents from dominating the results.

+Our implementation uses a simplified version of BM25 that applies conjunctive query filtering before ranking.
+The ranking formula is:

 ```
-score(d, q) = [Σ idf(t)] × (tf(t,d) × (k1 + 1)) / (tf(t,d) + k1 × (1 - b + b × |d|/avgdl))
+score(d, q) = Σ [idf(t) × (tf(t,d) × (k1 + 1)) / (tf(t,d) + k1 × (1 - b + b × |d|/avgdl))]
 ```

 Where:
-- `idf(t) = log((N - df(t) + 0.5) / (df(t) + 0.5))`
+- `idf(t) = log(N / df(t))` (simplified IDF formula)
 - `tf(t,d)` is the term frequency of term t in document d
 - `|d|` is the document length in tokens
 - `avgdl` is the average document length
 - `k1 = 1.2` (TREC value, controls term frequency saturation)
 - `b = 0.75` (TREC value, controls length normalization)

+Note that we use a simplified IDF formula `log(N/df)` rather than the full BM25 IDF formula `log((N - df + 0.5) / (df + 0.5))`, and we do not weight query term frequency (no k3 parameter), making this a streamlined version suitable for our use case.

 ### 1.2.1 Comparison: TF-IDF vs BM25

-- New

 We compared **TF-IDF + cosine** similarity and **BM25** on our fashion e-commerce corpus using conjunctive queries.
 Since all returned documents contain all query terms, the main differences come from how each method handles **document length** and **term frequency**, especially in a setting with short titles and much richer descriptions.

 For queries like **“ecko unl shirt”** or **“women polo cotton”**, we observed that TF-IDF tends to favor short, title-driven documents, often with *description = "N/A"*.
 Cosine normalization over-penalizes longer descriptions, so products whose titles match the query terms get boosted even if their descriptions add little information.
-In contrast, **BM25 ranks higher those items with longer, more detailed product descriptions** where the query terms appear multiple times (e.g., “single jersey cotton slim fit t-shirt”).
+In contrast, **BM25 ranks higher those items with longer, more detailed product descriptions** where the query terms appear multiple times (e.g., “single jersey cotton slim fit t-shirt” PREGUNTA: AIXÒ PER QUINA QUERY?).
 Its length normalization (b) and TF saturation let descriptive documents benefit from repeated relevant terms without being overly punished for being longer.

 For more specific queries such as **“ecko unl men shirt round neck”** or **“biowash innerwear”**, BM25 is better at exploiting rare or attribute-like terms (“round neck”, “biowash”) that appear several times in the description.
 However, TF-IDF still retrieves reasonable results, but the ranking is dominated by very short titles with exact matches, while BM25 surfaces items whose descriptions give more complete product information.